AklimaRimi/AppClassifier/README.md

 I used 2 models for comparison.
 But both models performed the same; they gave `99%` accuracy.
 Both model did great work.

 1. **distilroberta-base** : As all the processes done in Pytorch so I had to use `dataloaders` for transform dataset for model.
 In that case I choose batch size `32`.
-This model is very faster than other models.  <br>
+This model is very faster than other models. **So I used this model for that project**  <br>
 2. **bertabaporu-large** : For this model I had to choose the Batch size 2.
 Othewise `CUDA` Terminate the training process for crossing the limit of `CUDA`.
 This model is the most Slower.  <br>

 ## Models